 These soft and flaky gluten-free biscuits are easy to make with just 5 ingredients.
-I tested this gluten-free biscuit recipe with 12 different gluten-free flour blends and share how each blend performed and what tweaks the recipe needs with each.
-I also include dairy-free and vegan tweaks that actually work.
-Whether you are new to gluten-free baking or you just want the tallest, most reliable biscuit recipe, this recipe has you covered.
+I made sure this recipe is fail-proof by testing 12 different gluten-free flour blends, and I share how each blend performed and what tweaks you need to make based on the gluten free flour blend you use.
+There are dairy-free and vegan options as well.
+Whether you are new to gluten-free baking or you just want the tallest biscuit recipe, this is the recipe to make.

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 I created this homemade biscuit recipe several years ago.
-I tested baking multiple batches of the same biscuit recipe, using different flour blends side by side to see how the flour blends compared.
-I tested the rise, texture, taste, and adjusted the hydration as needed for each blend to give you perfect results.
-(See the table below.)
+I noticed a lot of variance between how each gluten free flour blend worked in my recipe.
+I decided to test this recipe using different flour blends side by side to see how they compare.
+I looked at the rise, texture, and taste, and then adjusted the moisture as needed for each blend so you can get consistent results.

 Video: Watch Me Make These Gluten-Free Biscuits